-Another central component of Summit School of Ahwatukee’s mathematics program is differentiation.
+Another central component of Summit School’s mathematics program is differentiation.
 Our teachers provide learning opportunities that keep each student’s individual academic needs, interests, learning style and readiness in mind in order to ensure productive student growth.
 For example, when a student needs to be challenged with a specific math concept, Summit teachers will provide enrichment activities for that student.
 Enrichment activities and flexible grouping strategies allow students to expand their learning by studying the particular concept in more depth, and applying the math skills to new situations.
 Activities that involve accelerating students into above grade level textbooks or out of grade level groups are not used in Summit’s elementary classes as students in these grades are developing a strong mathematics foundation so that they will experience success in later mathematics courses.

 Summit students are given opportunities to reinforce classroom math learning at home, beginning in kindergarten.
 Our home learning assignments support and enhance our academic instructional programs.
 Math home learning assignments typically include two components: practice and application of current math concepts being studied, and cumulative review of previously taught math concepts.
 The math home learning assignments are not only beneficial to the students but to parents as well.
 Communicating with your child as they complete their assignment, or after they complete it, gives a parent an understanding of how the child is doing mathematically.

 Because we value family and leisure time, most of Summit home learning is designed to take place four nights per normal week, Monday through Thursday, and not on weekends, holidays or breaks.